Running our React sample app

 Each content item is based on a single content type.
 A content type is a template that defines the structure of the content item – which elements it contains, their names, limitations, guidelines, and so on.

-You can mix and match the available elements to define your own content types.
+Mix and match the available elements to define your own content types.

-Deploying the .NET Core sample app
+Deploying the React sample app

 Kentico Kontent makes no assumptions about how your content is displayed.
 It simply delivers it via a RESTful Delivery API to any application that asks for it – be it a website, mobile app, chatbot, electronic billboard, virtual voice assistant or an internet-enabled toaster.